jamessawle/laptop-configuration/README.md

 ```

 ### Checkout configuration
 Checkout the configuration from the following repository, to any folder on the host machine, such as `~/.config/nix`.
-Remember the location, as it will be used everytime that the configuration is updated.
+Remember the location, as it will be used every time that the configuration is updated.

 ```bash
 https://github.com/jamessawle/laptop-configuration